North Battleford Crown Colony

-The North Battleford Crown Colony (2011 population 164) is an unincorporated community within the Rural Municipality of North Battleford No. 437 in Saskatchewan, Canada that is designated a census subdivision by Statistics Canada.
-It is adjacent to the City of North Battleford and is home to the Saskatchewan Hospital North Battleford.
+The North Battleford Crown Colony (2011 population 164) is an unincorporated community within the Rural Municipality of North Battleford No. 437 in Saskatchewan, Canada, that is designated a census subdivision by Statistics Canada.
+It is adjacent to the city of North Battleford and is home to the Saskatchewan Hospital North Battleford.

 Geography

-Located within the Rural Municipality of North Battleford No. 437, the North Battleford Crown Colony census subdivision shares a boundary with the City of North Battleford to the north and east and is located on the northeast shore of the North Saskatchewan River.
-The Town Battleford is across the river to the west while the Rural Municipality of Battle River No. 438 is across the river to the south.
+Located within the Rural Municipality of North Battleford No. 437, the North Battleford Crown Colony census subdivision shares a boundary with the city of North Battleford to the north and east and is located on the northeast shore of the North Saskatchewan River.
+The town of Battleford is across the river to the west while the Rural Municipality of Battle River No. 438 is across the river to the south.